dthesiya/Viagogo_challenge/README.md

 # Viagogo_challenge
 A java application containing two versions v1 and v2 to implement grid application having events at different coordinates.

+## How to run
+* go to src directory for base version

+for base version,
+* compile using 'javac v1/Driver.java'
+* run using 'java v1.Driver'

+for enhanced version,
+* compile using 'javac v2/Driver.java'
+* run using 'java v2.Driver'

 ### Scenario
 * Program randomly generates seed data.
 * Program operates in a 2D world.